streed/family-photo-share/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or enhancement for the Family Photo Share application
-title: '[FEATURE] '
+title: '[FEATURE] Brief description of the feature'
-labels: 'enhancement'
+labels: 'enhancement, needs-triage'
 assignees: ''
 ---